 Agnes Banks Woodlands

 The Agnes Banks Woodlands ecological community in the Sydney Basin is listed as critically endangered by the NSW Threatened Species Scientific Committee.

 The woodlands originally extended over about 615 hectares, but now has only 98 hectares remaining intact, mostly near Agnes Banks on the east bank of the Hawkesbury River, in the Penrith local government area.

 The main threat to the community is further clearing or burn-off for sand mining or rural development.
 Impacts include:

 - damage to community diversity

-An ecological community may be listed as vulnerable, endangered or critically endangered under the NSW Threatened Species Conservation Act 1995 depending on the level of threat and risk of its collapse.
+An ecological community may be listed as vulnerable, endangered or critically endangered under the NSW Biodiversity Conservation Act 2016 depending on the level of threat and risk of its collapse.